HenryNascimentoSilva/Registro/README.md

 ## Libraries

-if running the source code, the following libraries will be needed:
+If running the source code, the following libraries will be needed:

 ```bash
 pip install pillow
 pip install tkcalendar
 ```

+## TODO
+- Add new languages
+- Add darkmode
+- Add themes